 Violation of OHSA section 25(1)(c) and Regulation 851/90, section 76: hazardous motion must be prevented before maintenance or jam clearing.

-We keep you in the loop with timely updates, so you’re always aware of changes that could impact your safety and business.
-Your peace of mind is our priority.
+We keep you in the loop with timely updates regarding health and safety, ensuring you’re always informed about changes that could impact your safety and business.
+Our commitment to occupational health and safety means that your peace of mind is our priority, as we prioritize safety first through our comprehensive safety services and training.

 S.H.I.E.L.D.
 Safety Solutions